jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2025-04-27-custom-65mm-micro-drone-kit-from-mepsking/index.md

 ### <span id="unboxing" class="offset-top-nav">📦 Unboxing</span>

-I received this [micro drone kit][1] from Mepsking.
+I received this <a href="https://www.mepsking.shop/65mm-whoop-quadcopter-kits.html?inviterId=1869316794740477954&utm_source=affiliate&utm_medium=affiliate" target="_blank" rel="noopener noreferrer">micro drone kit</a> from Mepsking.
 The package arrived in a small box with all the parts wrapped in protective bubble wrap and in their own boxes.

 ![mepsking micro drone box parts](custom-micro-drone-build-from-mepsking-2.jpg)